 CHECK OUT THE MOLD REMEDIATION COMPANY: Ask for references, research the company, and check for complaints filed with the Better Business Bureau, Federal Trade Commission, and the Kentucky Attorney General's Office of Consumer Protection.

-COMPLAINTS MAY BE FILED WITH THE KENTUCKY ATTORNEY GENERAL: Fill out a complaint, or call 1-888-432-9257.
+COMPLAINTS MAY BE FILED WITH THE KENTUCKY ATTORNEY GENERAL: Fill out a complaint or call 1-888-432-9257.

 Summary of Mold Remediation Regulation, 40 KAR 2:330

 Written Contract / Change Order — A written contract is required before work begins.
-The customer must sign a change order if there is additional cost or a substantive or material change to the mold assessment and remediation plan.
+The customer must sign a change order if there is an additional cost or a substantive or material change to the mold assessment and remediation plan.

 Inform Customers in Writing — A mold remediation company shall provide written information to customers including:

 - Mold and its potential health risks, using an EPA brochure and a required form to be signed by the customer before entering into a contract.